 Driving in Rural and Remote Locations

 Australia is a huge country with only a few cities, so on your road trip, you will most likely travel through some remote areas.
 Driving in the outback or rural Australia requires having awareness of different road conditions and scenarios.
 For your own safety, you should never risk driving on dirt or unsealed roads, as this is where there is the biggest possibility for rollover accidents or damage to the vehicle.
 Driving at night, and particularly at dusk and dawn, can be extremely hazardous in Australia, as this is when the most wildlife will be out.
-Never attempt to swerve your vehicle to avoid an animal, as this is likely to risk rolling the vehicle.
+Never attempt to swerve your vehicle to avoid an animal as this can result in a far worse accident!
+Break in a straight line.

 Take Regular Breaks